-Noelle Richard is a queer/trans visual artist based in Cleveland, Ohio, whose practice includes experimental video and comics.
+Noelle Richard is a queer/trans visual artist based in Cleveland, Ohio, whose practice includes experimental video and artist publications.
 Noelle earned a Bachelor of Fine Arts in Drawing with an emphasis in Photo+Video from the Cleveland Institute of Art (CIA) in 2017.
 After earning their degree, they studied LGBTQ* film in Germany on a Presidential Traveling Scholarship from CIA.

 Noelle works on shorts and feature film projects in and around Cleveland, most recently as the 2nd Camera for Jacob Koestler’s feature film, Casual Water.
 They are currently the Preparator for the Progressive Art Collection, and served on the Selection Committee for the 43rd and 44th Cleveland International Film Festival.